Behnam1369/math-magician/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Math Magician
 A simple calculator app to learn react basics.
+I nthis project I have used react components (class based and function based), react hooks, routing and styling.

 # Requirements for this project